Class of 2026

 Medical School: Touro College of Osteopathic Medicine

-Matched: Anesthesia at University of Arizona
+Advanced Match: Anesthesia at University of Arizona

 Hobbies: I am a big sports fans (Go Warriors, 49ers, Giants, Sharks).